clearlinux/autospec/README.rst

     that you wish to be placed into an automatic ``-extras`` subpackage.
 This allows one to keep the main package slim and split out optional functionality or files.

+**no_autostart**

+    If this file exists, the autostart subpackage (which contains all files matching /usr/lib/systemd/system/*.target.wants/) will not be required by the base package.

 **setuid**